 If you’ve grown up in a small village or town, you may want to escape to a college in a major city.
 Or perhaps you want to break away from the hustle and bustle and attend college in a rural setting.
 Maybe you want to go far away, or you might want to live at home and commute.
 Whatever your preferences, make sure you make them part of your college search process!

-If at all possible, you must try to schedule a visit to each college you’re considering.
-Many colleges appear great online, but you’ll only get the true feel of a campus when you see it up close and personal.
+If at all possible, you must try to visit each college you’re considering.
+Many schools appear great online, but you’ll only get the true feel of a campus when you see it up close and personal.
 Many times, you’ll have a “gut feeling” as soon as you step on campus.
-Do as much as possible during your visit: meet with a professor in a major that interests you, attend a class, eat lunch in the café (college food is an important factor!), and, of course, take a guided tour.
+Do as much as possible during your visit: meet with a professor in a major that interests you, attend a class, eat lunch in the dining hall (college food is an important factor!), and, of course, take a guided tour.
 Remember to ask a lot of questions and take photos!
 On your way home, take notes of all of the pros and cons of your visit.
 These notes will help you prepare for your next college visit and serve as a reminder when you’re deliberating later.

-If you cannot physically make a trip to campus, try to contact the college(s) to see if you can speak with a current student, faculty mem-ber, or alumni.
+If you can't physically make a trip to campus, try to contact the college(s) to see if you can speak with a current student, faculty member, or alumni.
 Better yet, see if there are other students from your area who attend that school; the college may be able to coordinate an interview with one of these people closer to home.
 Finally, you can always view the virtual tour and browse the college’s social media profiles again.

 Although college seems like a long time from now, it will be here before you know it.
 Don’t worry though—enjoy it!
 The college search process is a journey.
-Sometimes you’ll be stressed and other times, you’ll be elated.
+Sometimes you’ll be stressed and other times you’ll be elated.
 You’ll hear a lot of things from a lot of different people.
 You’ll apply.
 You’ll get accepted.
 You’ll enroll.
 Just remember, you know what you want.
-And you know what fits.
+And you'll know what fits.